samberthol/palm-bigquery/README.md

 ```

 ### Running the script
-You can run the script using the following command.
-This will will run in the console and exit.
+You can then run streamlit the following command.
+This will will run in the console and open an browser locally to provide the WebUI.
 ```
 streamlit run launcher-PaLM.py
-python3 launcher-PaLM.py
 ```

 Example output